paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/1999-03-01-early_graphic_design_in_television.md

 This meant graphics produced for television had a huge number of restrictions put on them.
 Lettering had to be large and bold with strong tonal contrast and illustrations had to use fairly heavy lines and lack detail (‘Op’ and ‘Pop’ art themes were common used during the end of the fifties).
 Designers also had to work from the center of the screen outwards, so as to ensure their work would be seen.

-{% include 'photos' with figures.1
+{% render 'photos' with figures.1
   caption: 'Title sequence from <cite>Wednesday Magazine</cite>.
 (BBC/Bernard Lodge, 1958)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.2
+{% render 'photos' with figures.2
   caption: 'Title sequence from <cite>Kingsley Amis Goes Pop</cite>.
 (Associated Rediffusion/John Tribe, 1962)'
   image_preset: 'thumbnail'
 %}